Veterinarian Service

 Avian Health Exam

-Much of the time spent during an office visit will be concerned with your bird’s history.
-Much of the information we will be asking for is located on our forms page under the title Avian History Form.
-Background information is vital in getting to know your bird, its normal behavior, diet, housing, handling, etc. We will be happy to spend as much time as required educating you on the most recent recommendations for base diets, treats, and supplements, proper handling and interaction with your bird, and most importantly, how to recognize changes in your bird’s behavior.
+Much of the time spent during an office visit will be spent detailing your bird’s history.
+Much of the information we will ask for is on our forms page under the title Avian History Form.
+Background information is vital in getting to know your bird, its normal behavior, diet, housing, handling, etc. We will be happy to spend as much time as required discussing recommendations for base diets, treats, and supplements, proper handling and interaction with your bird, and, most importantly, how to recognize changes in your bird’s behavior.

 Initial Evaluation: